CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 An Ansible Collection is a package format that bundles various Ansible content types, such as playbooks, roles, modules, and plugins.

 A playbook serves as a blueprint for automation tasks.
-It outlines the steps that Ansible will execute on specified inventories or groups of `hosts`.
+It outlines the steps that Ansible execute on specified inventories or groups of `hosts`.
 A playbook comprises `plays`, which are ordered groupings of `tasks`.
 Each task is executed by an Ansible module that encapsulates the logic and parameters for that task.

 Playbooks can be saved, shared, or reused, which ensures consistent execution of tasks and codifies operational knowledge.